asgersvenning/pyremotedata/README.md

 * `PYREMOTEDATA_REMOTE_USERNAME` : Should be set to your username on your remote service.
 * `PYREMOTEDATA_REMOTE_URI` : Should be set to the URI of the endpoint for your remote service (e.g. for ERDA it is "io.erda.au.dk").
 * `PYREMOTEDATA_REMOTE_DIRECTORY` : If you would like to set a default working directory, that is not the root of your remote storage, then set this to that (e.g. "/MY_PROJECT/DATASETS") otherwise simply set this to "/".
 * `PYREMOTEDATA_AUTO` : Should be **set to "yes"** to disable interactive mode.
-If this is not set, or set to anything other than "yes" (not case-sensitive though), while any of the prior environment variables are unset an error will be thrown.
+If this is not set, or set to anything other than "yes" (not case-sensitive), while any of the prior environment variables are unset an error will be thrown.

 ### Example
 If you want to test against a mock server simply follow the instructions in tests/README.